See also: Mobile Wallet feature guide.

 1. Intended for use in limited circumstances.
 Contact Airship Support for additional information.

-Airship Mobile Wallet does not support RC4 ciphers and some other discretionary ciphers that are considered weak.
+Airship Mobile Wallet does not support ciphers that are considered weak.
 The full list of supported ciphers is as follows:

 In an effort to make Wallet projects as secure as possible, we’ve removed support for several legacy platforms: